BytexDigital/BytexDigital.Blazor.Components.GoogleAnalytics/README.md

 # GoogleAnalytics
 This library adds a simple way to integrate Google Analytics in your Blazor WASM/Serverside app.
-Easy to setup and can easily be made GDPR compliant with our [BytexDigital.Blazor.Components.CookieConsent](https://github.com/BytexDigital/BytexDigital.Blazor.Components.CookieConsent) library.
+Make your integration of Google Analytics GDPR compliant by using our [BytexDigital.Blazor.Components.CookieConsent](https://github.com/BytexDigital/BytexDigital.Blazor.Components.CookieConsent) library.

 ## How to install
 ```ps1